ericsonga/APCSAReview/_sources/Array2dBasics/Array2dCodePractice.rst

         .. tab:: Question

-           Create a two-dimensional String array called **students** that holds the names "Bobby, Jordan, Anna" in an array and "blue, green, red" in a separate array.
+          Replace the "ADD CODE HERE" below with the code to declare and initialize a two-dimensional String array called ``students`` with the names "Brice, Marvin, Anna" in the first row and "Kamal, Maria, Elissa" in the second.
+The finished code will print all the names in the array starting with all in the first row followed by all in the second row.

            .. activecode::  arr2DEx2q
               :language: java